MrMr-No/Senior_Design/README.md

 4. The output of the batch test is saved in a Dataframe object that is then outputed as a CSV file.

 #####SocketsCreator.py:
 This file contains the PyClient class that inherits from the Websockets client class.
 It also contains a CreateClient function that returns a PyClient class object to the main IPython notebook.
+The PyClient inherited methods are defined in the following:

 ##Flowchart/State Diagram of Software Execution
 The follwing is a flowchart/state diagram of the software execution and shows how the IPython Client requests interact with the Node.JS websockets server running on the Beaglebone.